On the Cut Locus of Submanifolds of a Finsler Manifold: Main Results

 \subsection{Existence of \texorpdfstring{$N$}{N}-Geodesic Loops}

-In this section, we generalize a result from \cite{Innami2012} and \cite{Xu2015}.
-The proof is the same vein, with suitable modifications needed to deal with the asymmetric nature of Finsler distance.
+In this subsection, we generalize a result following \cite{Innami2012}.
+The proof is in the same vein, with suitable modifications needed to deal with the asymmetric nature of Finsler distance.

-\begin{thm} Let $N$ be a closed submanifold of $(M, F)$.
-Then one of the following is true. \begin{itemize} \item There are points in $\mathrm{Cu}(N)$ which are also focal points of $N$. \item For each $q \in M$, there exists at least two $N$-geodesics joining $N$ to $q$, one of which crosses the cut locus $\mathrm{Cu}(N)$.
+\begin{thm} Let $N$ be a closed submanifold of a forward complete Finsler manifold $(M, F)$.
+Suppose (\hyperref[eq:hypothesisH]{H}) holds, that is, either (a) $N$ is compact, or (b) $F$ is also backward complete.
+Then one of the following is true. \begin{itemize} \item There are points in $\mathrm{Cu}(N)$ which are also focal points of $N$. \item For each $q \in M$, there exist at least two $N$-geodesics joining $N$ to $q$, one of which crosses the cut locus $\mathrm{Cu}(N)$.
 For $q\in N$, we allow the constant curve at $q$ to be considered as an $N$-geodesic. \end{itemize} \end{thm}